-After leaving Cyprus Durrell wrote Bitter Lemons (1957), which was according to the author "not a political, but simply a somewhat impressionistic study of the moods and atmospheres of Cyprus over the troubled years 1953-6".
-However, by dehellenizing the island's past, presenting Greek-Cypriots as merely Cypriots, and arguing that the island "was more Eastern than its landscape would suggest" he defended the British anti-enosis position. ('Lawrence Durrell in Cyprus: A Philhellene agains Enosis' by José Ruiz Mas, in Epos, XIX, 2003, pdgs.
+The bulk of Durrell's fiction was connected to Mediterranean countries.
+After leaving Cyprus, Durrell wrote Bitter Lemons (1957), an impressionistic study of the moods and atmospheres of Cyprus over the troubled years 1953-56.
+Although Durrell himself denied that the novel has political connotations, it was criticized for dehellenizing the island's past, presenting Greek-Cypriots as merely Cypriots, and arguing that the island "was more Eastern than its landscape would suggest" – in fact defending the British anti-enosis position. ('Lawrence Durrell in Cyprus: A Philhellene agains Enosis' by José Ruiz Mas, in Epos, XIX, 2003, pdgs.
 229-243)

 In general, the Quartet gained critical acclaim.

 Durrell's power in "setpieces, landscapes, and townscapes," he gave a

 lenghty list of Durrell's errors about Egyptian culture and the Arabic